Fuzz Testing

 Types Supported by the Fuzzer

-Fuzzer currently supports generating values of these types
+Fuzzer currently supports generating values for these types out of the box:

 Fuzzer Configuration